top of page

 Metabolism and Muscle:

 Let’s begin with metabolism and muscle.
 Strength training plays a crucial role in weight loss by helping to preserve, and even build, muscle mass, which is vital when aiming to lose fat.
 Why is this important?
-Muscle tissue is metabolically active, meaning it burns more calories at rest compared to fat tissue.
-This increase in resting metabolic rate (RMR) enhances overall calorie expenditure, making it easier to achieve and maintain the calorie deficit necessary for weight loss.
+Muscle tissue is metabolically active, meaning it burns slightly more calories at rest compared to fat tissue.
+While the increase in resting metabolic rate (RMR) from added muscle is modest, it still contributes to overall calorie expenditure and supports long-term weight management alongside a calorie deficit.

 Fat Loss vs Weight Loss: